amadr-95/linkshade/README.md

 # TODO

 - [x] Implement Google/GitHub Oauth
-- [ ] Avoid unlogged users to use the /short-urls endpoint after X times
+- [x] Avoid unlogged users to use the /short-urls endpoint after X times (rate limit)
-- [ ] Cronjob Postgres to delete expired urls
+- [ ] Postgres cronjob for removing expired public urls
+- [ ] Unit tests
+- [ ] Integration tests
+- [ ] Image carrousel explaining the product
+- [ ] Add links to my accounts
+- [ ] Add metadata in layout
+- [ ] Check responsiveness and styles
-- [ ] Improve logging and errorMessages
+- [x] Improve logging and errorMessages
 - [x] Fix discrepancy between days of expiration
 - [x] Delete user account and remove all URLs linked to it
 - [x] Delete all URLs when removing a user from Admin Dashboard
-- [ ] Create Unit Tests
 - OPTIONAL:
 - [ ] Button for deleting all expired urls in my-urls/admin html page
 - [ ] Button for reactivating all expired urls in my-urls/admin page